 Pregnancy can be one of the most exciting times in a woman's life.
 While some women are "unicorns" and experience the best complexion and hair of their lives, others feel as if their skin has been "hijacked" and that virtually every day brings something foreign or unknown emerging on their face or body.
-Dr. Sheel Solomon, a Board-Certified Dermatologist with specialty Fellowship training in Dermatopathology, Cosmetic and Laser Surgery, is also a mother of two young children who understands first-hand what a woman's skin and hair go through during pregnancy.
-She shares with our readers common concerns and what a woman can do postpartum to regain skin and hair status quo.
+I know firsthand what a woman's skin and hair go through during pregnancy.
+Here are some common concerns and what a woman can do postpartum to regain skin and hair status quo:

-Stretch Marks

-Stretch marks happen when your body grows faster than your skin can keep up with.
+• Stretch Marks: Stretch marks happen when your body grows faster than your skin can keep up with.
 This causes the elastic fibers just under the surface of the skin to break, resulting in stretch marks.
 Growing that fast can leave you with stretch marks, especially on your belly and breasts, two areas that grow the most.
-Stretch marks can also show up on the thighs, buttocks, and upper arms.
+Stretch marks can also show up on the thighs, buttocks and upper arms.
 The marks often start out reddish or purple, but after pregnancy, they gradually fade to white or gray.
-"Unfortunately, there's no way to prevent stretch marks.
+Unfortunately, there's no way to prevent stretch marks.
 There's not a cream, lotion, or "mommy" potion that can do that.
-If that's the claim on the bottle, don't be duped," says Dr. Solomon.
+If that's the claim on the bottle, don't be duped.